-We plan to leverage our improved business model and elevated guest experience by implementing multiple initiatives that will further enhance guest traffic and sales.
+In addition to these cost savings initiatives, we are also driving strategic initiatives that will further enhance guest traffic and sales.
 We continually evaluate our menu at Chili's to improve quality, freshness and value by introducing new items and improving existing favorites.
-Our new lunch menu items are focused on value and pace to drive our lunch daypart sales.
-Additionally, we have introduced new items and promotions to enhance our dinner and happy hour business.
-We will continue to utilize promotional activities as a tool to drive incremental sales; however, this is only one aspect of our overall sales strategy.
-We are committed to offering a compelling everyday menu that provides items our guests prefer at a solid value.
-We intend to remodel a significant number of company-owned restaurants in fiscal 2012, revitalizing

-Chili's in a way which modernizes the brand and raises guest expectations regarding the quality of the experience.
-Improvements at Chili's will have the most significant impact on the business; however, our results will also benefit through additional contributions from Maggiano's and our global business.
-Maggiano's sales trends and traffic continue to improve significantly, driven by offering guests a great value with classic pasta, new menu items and direct marketing.
+We reconfigured the lighter choices section of our menu by adding new items that are available at both lunch and dinner.
+We have refined our value offerings in both dayparts, including the addition of new items to our lunch combo platform to improve pace of service.
+Additionally, we have recently enhanced our steak selections, resulting in higher guest preference in this section of our menu.
+We believe these changes will further enhance sales and drive incremental traffic.
+We will continue to utilize value offerings as a tool to drive incremental sales; however, this is only one aspect of our overall sales strategy.
+We are committed to offering a compelling everyday menu that provides items our guests prefer at a compelling value.
+We remodeled a significant number of company-owned restaurants in fiscal 2012 and will continue the remodeling into fiscal 2013, revitalizing Chili's in a way which enhance the brand and raises guest expectations regarding the quality of the experience.
+Improvements at Chili's are expected to have the most significant impact on the business; however, our results are also expected to benefit through additional contributions from Maggiano's and our global business.
+Maggiano's sales trends and traffic continue to improve, driven by offering guests a great value with classic pasta, the new Marco's Meal offering, new menu items and direct marketing.
+Additionally, Maggiano's has implemented initiatives around kitchen efficiency and inventory control contributing to increased financial results.
 We believe our unique food and signature drinks, improved service and updated atmospheres will result in stronger brands and sustainable sales and profit growth through increased guest loyalty and traffic.

 Global expansion allows further diversification which is intended to enable us to build strength in a variety of markets and economic conditions.
-This expansion will come through joint venture arrangements, equity investments and franchise relationships, taking advantage of demographic and eating trends that will accelerate in the international market over the next decade.
+This expansion will come through franchise relationships, joint venture arrangements and equity investments, taking advantage of demographic and eating trends that will accelerate in the international market over the next decade.
 Our growing percentage of franchise operations, both domestically and internationally, enable us to improve margins as royalty payments impact the bottom line.

 The casual dining industry is a competitive business which is sensitive to changes in economic conditions, trends in lifestyles and fluctuating costs.
 Our priority remains increasing profitable growth over time in all operating environments.
 We have designed both operational and financial strategies to achieve this goal and in our opinion, improve shareholder value.
 Success with our initiatives to improve sales trends and operational effectiveness will enhance the profitability of our restaurants and strengthen our competitive position.
-The effective execution of our financial strategies, including repurchasing shares of our common stock, disciplined use of capital and efficient management of operating expenses, will further enhance our profitability and return value to our shareholders.
+The effective execution of our financial strategies, including repurchasing shares of our common stock, payment of quarterly dividends, disciplined use of capital and efficient management of operating expenses, will further enhance our profitability and return value to our shareholders.
 We remain confident in the financial health of our company, the long-term prospects of the industry as well as our ability to perform effectively in a competitive marketplace and a variety of economic environments.